vxmpycl1t/Drag-Race-Simulator/README.md

  * Choosing which queen comes back *
  * Stats tab *
  * ...

+# 03/14/2022
+* Added UK3 Premiere
+* Votes in lipsync assasin format are no longer fully visible
+* Lipstick Choices in Contestant Progress for lipsync assasin format
 # 03/13/2022
 * Added an advance of Team Challenges for Acting and Improv challenges
 * Double Crowning